 Metastatic Brain Tumors

-- Metastatic brain tumors (also called secondary brain tumors) are caused by cancer cells spreading (metastasizing) to the brain from a different part of the body.
+- Metastatic brain cancer (also called secondary brain tumors) is caused by cancer cells spreading (metastasizing) to the brain from a different part of the body.

 - Metastatic brain tumors are five times more common than primary brain tumors (those that originate in the brain).